matthew-j-roche/MONOPPOLY/notes/ccAndChance.md

   Acquire a valuable portfolio of AI patents through a court-ordered auction, enhancing your company's intellectual property assets
   Collect $10 from each player."

       "Trade Secret Protection:
       Gain a research bonus as a result of preserving your proprietary advantage.
-  Collect from bank 10x number rolled on one di"
+      Collect from bank 10x number rolled on one die"

 ###Negative

+      "REGULATORY SCRUTINY:
+      Your AI decelopment practices become the source of public concern.
+      PAY $20 PENALTY FOR NON-COMPLIANCE WITH AI ETHICS GUIDELINES"

       "AI Data Breach:
       Pay $40 to invest in enhanced cybersecurity measures."

       "Shareholder Lawsuit:
       Shareholders file a lawsuit against your company for alleged mismanagement Pay $30 settlement fee to bank as investor confidence wanes."

   "Patent Infringement Claim:
   Pay 10% of total liquid assets to bank."